My-Center-Manager/legal/contribution-agreement.md

 3. You confirm that you are legally entitled to grant the above license.

-Thank you for contributing to the EcoTracker project!
+Thank you for contributing to the My Center Manager project!